The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 - Suggested options: `false`, `true`
 - Categories: `FEATURE`

+### noteBlockChunkLoader

+When the note block is activated, if the top is obsidian and the bottom is emerald ore, it gives the block a load ticket equivalent to the nether portal.

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `FEATURE`

 ### opLevelBelowSelf

 Operators can only grant the same or lower permissions to other players than themselves.